Dual Enrollment FAQ's

 What steps are suggested for becoming a dual enrolled student?

-Is the Compass test required to dual enroll?
+Is the Accuplacer test required to dual enroll?

-The Compass test is not required for an admission.
-However, yet if a student plans to take an English or math class and has not taken the SAT or ACT, the Compass test is required for placement.
+The Accuplacer test is not required for an admission.
+However, if a student plans to take an English or math class and has not taken the SAT or ACT, the Accuplacer test is required for placement.

 What scores do I need on my ACT to place in English 101 and math classes?